-While AFS provides one way of quantifying object-affordance dynamics, we note that due to the open-ended nature of the response task, this value may become skewed when participants consistently respond with multiple affordances per cue, particularly when each participant provides several low probability affordances.
-To account for this, we separately computed AFP, which reflected the percentage of participants responding to a particular cue with a specific affordance.
-This was computed by summing the total number of each unique affordance response and dividing it by the total number of participants responding to the cue.
-To illustrate, if in the previous example, the 30 responses were generated by 15 participants, then while the AFS for chair-sit would be .50, the AFP would be 1.00, as each of the 15 participants generated the sit as an affordance.
-As such, AFP values provide an additional measure of affordance strength while correcting for multiple responses.
+While AFS provides one method of quantifying object-affordance dynamics, we note that due to the open-ended nature of our response task, AFS is likely to become negatively skewed when each participant provides multiple responses to a single cue, particularly when responses are a series of low probability affordances.
+To account for this, we separately computed AFP, which reflects the proportion of participants who responded to the cue with a specific affordance, rather than the frequency with which an action was listed relative to other affordances (i.e., AFS).
+To compute this measure, we again began by computing the frequency of each unique affordance response.
+However, instead of dividing by the total number of affordances, we instead divided by the number of participants who responded to the cue.
+Based on the previous example, if all 15 participants responded to chair with sit, then the AFP for this pair would be 1.00, even though the AFS value would equal 0.50.
+Thus, AFP values provide an additional measure of affordance strength while also correcting for limited AFS range due to multiple cue responses per participant.

-Finally, we calculated AFSS for each cue, which reflect the total number of unique affordance responses for each cue item.
-Unlike AFS, which provides a measure of affordance probabilities, AFSS provides a quantitative measure of the potential range of action properties which are inherent to a given item.
+Finally, we calculated AFSS for each cue, which reflects the total number of unique affordance responses for each cue item.
+In the example from above AFSS = 3 because chair received three unique responses (sit, push, stand).
+Unlike AFS and AFP, which each measure the probability of objects eliciting specific actions, AFSS provides a quantitative measure of the potential range of action properties which are inherent to a given item.
 Thus, higher AFSS values reflect a greater number of perceived uses for an object.

 Shiny Application

-While the final dataset has been made available for download as a .csv file on our OSF page, we have also developed an interactive R shiny application, which can be accessed at: .
+While the final dataset has been made available for download as a .csv file on our OSF page, we have also developed an interactive R shiny application, which can be accessed at: https://npm27.shinyapps.io/Affordance_Norms/.
 This application provides users with two sets of information.
-First, the top table displays information regarding each cue word, including mean BOI Rating (Pexman et al., 2019), Concreteness (Brysbaert et al., 2014), SUBLTEX frequency (Brysbaert & New, 2009), age of acquisition (AoA; Kuperman, Stadthagen-Gonzalez, & Brysbaert, 2012), length, AFSS, and the number of participants who responded to each cue.
+First, the top table displays information regarding each cue word, including mean BOI Rating (Pexman et al., 2019), Concreteness (Brysbaert et al., 2014), SUBLTEX frequency (Brysbaert & New, 2009), age of acquisition (AoA; Kuperman, Stadthagen-Gonzalez, & Brysbaert, 2012), length, cue set size (QSS; Nelson et al., 2004), AFSS, and the number of participants who responded to each cue.
 Next, the bottom table displays AFS ratings for all cue – affordance pairs.
 In addition to providing mean AFS values, we also report mean forward associative strength values (FAS; Nelson et al., 2004) and cosine similarities (COS; Buchanan et al., 2019a) when available.
-For both tables, users can search and filter the dataset based on overlapping items, and options are provided for downloading each table as an Excel file or .csv, including any filters which may have been applied.
+For both tables, users can search and filter the dataset based on overlapping items and semantic/lexical values, and options are provided for downloading each table as an Excel file or .csv, including any filters which may have been applied.

 Results